ritaturk/xenko-docs/manual/physics/static-collider.md

 Restitution           | Defines how much this entity absorbes energy, and therefore bouncyness.
 Friction              | Defines how much surface friction this entity has.
 Rolling Friction      | Defines how much rolling friction this entity has.
-Ccd Motion Threshold  | ??
+Ccd Motion Threshold  | Continuous collision detected velocity threshold - this value indicates at which velocity the Ccd kicks in to prevent errors for objects that are moving very fast.
-Ccd Swept Sphere Radius | ??
+Ccd Swept Sphere Radius | Continuous collision detected sphere radius - this is the radius of the bounding sphere between 2 physics steps.
 Is Trigger            | Toggles whether this entity is a trigger.